This incredibly delicious Indian-inspired Jackfruit Curry is guaranteed to become a new dinner favorite!

 • Heat the oil in a large, deep skillet or a Dutch oven over medium heat.
 Once the pan is hot, add the cumin seeds and mustard seeds and fry for 45-60 seconds, tossing frequently, until they begin to pop and are are very aromatic.

-• Add the onions and cook until softened, about 5-7 minutes.
+• Add the onions and cook until softened, about 5-7 minutes, stirring often.

 • Add the ground spices (turmeric, garam masala, coriander, paprika, and chili powder), curry leaves, and the 1 1/2 teaspoons kosher salt.
-Stir to coat and cook for 30 seconds, stirring to combine.
+Stir to coat and cook for 30 seconds, stirring constantly.
 Pour in 1/2 (120 mL) cup water to deglaze, scraping up the browned bits.

 • Add the shredded jackfruit and chopped sweet potatoes and cook for another 5 minutes, stirring regularly to prevent sticking.